 Taking this definition into consideration, several factors play a role in what equates to a brand, but let’s break this down further.
 As mentioned in the definition, brands create “LASTING IMPRESSIONS.”
 Your brand’s lasting impressions create “MEMORIES.”
 A customer’s memory of their experience with your brand creates a “PERCEPTION.”
 Perception, in return, creates an “EXPECTATION.”
 And finally, the manner in which expectations are met or not met creates a “REPUTATION” for your brand.

 So the answer to the question, “What is a brand?” is reputation.
 Whether a business or personal brand, your reputation is built by consistently delivering on the expectations of your customers with every interaction they have with you.
 Your brand can do either two things, open doors or close them, and your actions will decide which category suits you.

-Now that you have a better understanding of the term brand, be mindful not to jump into the brand building process blindly.
+Now that you have a better understanding of the term brand, be mindful not to jump into the brand-building process blindly.
 Take time to define.
 Remember, brands are not built overnight.
-Too often we see entrepreneurs attempting to build their brands without proper knowledge of their market, target audiences, and competitors.
-I compare blindly building a brand to a novice swimmer who after one lesson decides to swim the Panama Canal.
-It’s just not wise, and could possibly lead to the death of your business.
+Too often, we see entrepreneurs attempting to build their brands without proper knowledge of their market, target audiences, and competitors.
+I compare blindly building a brand to a novice swimmer who after one lesson, decides to swim the Panama Canal.
+It’s just not wise and could possibly lead to the death of your business.

 Take the process of defining and positioning your brand in the market seriously.
 You do not want to make the mistake of investing large sums of time and money into launching a business that misses the mark and underperforms for you and your audience.
-Remember that clarity leads to growth, equips you with the ability to meet the needs of your audience, and build the reputation required to succeed.
+Remember that clarity leads to growth, equips you with the ability to meet the needs of your audience, and builds the reputation required to succeed.